jxnpass/jxnpass.github.io/_posts/2023-12-6-IsaiahToBOM-EDA.md

 ---
 title: Exploring Isaiah's Legacy in the Book of Mormon - EDA and Dashboard
 description: The words of the biblical prophet Isaiah influenced over 35% of the Book of Mormon!
-This post utilizes generated data and illustrates the impact of Isaiah on the Book of Mormon using cross refeerences, textual similarities, and Bible language.
+This post utilizes generated data and illustrates the impact of Isaiah on the Book of Mormon using cross references, textual similarities, and Bible language.
 layout: post

 github: